 cheese quality, and sensory, rheological and chemical changes in cheese

-during manufacture and aging are some of the topics being investigated.
+manufacture and aging are some of the topics being investigated.

 Sensory evaluation studies to examine the influence of terroir on cheese

 flavor and chemistry are currently in the planning stage.